 Cats can jump about 8 feet and fall the same distance without injury.
 The higher a cat falls from, the better its chances of avoiding significant injury.
-Falls from a height allows a cat time to prepare itself for landing, reducing the risk of localized impact damage.
+Falling from a height gives a cat additional time to prepare itself for landing, reducing the risk of impact damage.

 Do Cats Hurt Themselves When They Fall?

 Cats often astonish owners by making death-defying falls and getting up as though nothing had ever happened.
 Obviously, there is always the risk that the cat has injured itself and is hiding its pain.
 Numerous factors will influence whether a cat will hurt itself when falling:

 - Overweight cats are likelier to be injured